detroitledger/gnl-graphql/README.md

 yarn tsc && node dist/scripts/tagImporter.js
 ```

+### Add some admin users

+For some reason, `yarn sequelize db:seed <name-of-specific-seed>` doesn't work - we can just invoke the seed manually.

+`yarn tsc && node scripts/add-users.js`

 ## Seed data & integration tests

 Seed data generators are available at `src/db/seeders`.
 Currently the `test-data` seeder generates a hundred tags for each tag type, a thousand organizations, ten thousand grants, and six thousand rows of IRS data.